 Later on that same night, Joy gifted me a kiss.
 Even though I would catch her holding hands with none other than Asa in the cruise movie theater just a couple nights later, my memory of that night would not grow sour.
 I’d finally been able to redeem myself from that night at my mom’s birthday party so many years ago.
 Nothing was going to take that away from me.

-Most importantly, I’d found my courage to let myself loose and not worry about my cocktail of apprehension and what-ifs.
+Most importantly, I’d found my courage to let myself loose and move, not worrying about my cocktail of apprehension and what-ifs.
 By being myself, by actually getting off the wall and busting a move, I felt that special sort of elation that only comes from successfully putting yourself on full display.

 Not to sound like an after-school special, but there’s a special kind of freedom that can only be achieved through being yourself.
 Don’t be reckless, don’t be inconsiderate, but be sure to live your life the way you want to, always.
 The bonus to doing so is that the right kind of people, the people who will like and accept you for you, will always follow.
 Never be afraid to do you.
 Never be afraid to bust a move.